 4 Passage Cour de Commerce St André, 6th, M° Odéon.
 Tel 01 56 81 18 18.

 In the heart of St-Germain-des-Prés, a chocolate concept store (you can watch them make their chocolates right there in the kitchen) with a tea room and restaurant in a contemporary setting built around an enormous stone pillar that was once part of the 12th century city ramparts.
-Brunch on Sunday and lunch and afternoon tea in the ground floor tearoom; gourmet dining in the more intimate restaurant upstairs.
+Lunch and afternoon tea served in the tearoom.
 You can also just pop in to the shop for a cup of hot chocolate to go!

 21, Rue Bonaparte, 6th, metro St Germain des Près, tel 01 44 07 64 87

 In the front is the famous macaron pastry shop, in the back is a hidden tearoom with colonial décor, excellent hot chocolate and also club sandwiches, omelets, huge salads, etc. Service can be a bit slow, but worth it.
 Do reserve if you want to eat lunch there on the weekend (open 10am-7:30pm).
 Next door is the little gift boutique with their branded souvenirs and beauty products.
 Another tearoom on the Champs Elysées (#75) but that one is more crowded and touristy.